 E.M.
 Kokie is the author of the young adult novels Personal Effects (Candlewick Press, 2012) and Radical (Candlewick Press, Fall 2016), and contributed short stories to the 2015 anthologies Things I’ll Never Say: Stories About Our Secret Selves (Candlewick Press) and Violent Ends (Simon Pulse).
-She can be found online at www.emkokie.com, tweets as @EMKokie, and blogs at www.thpiratetree.com, a collective of children’s and young adult writers interested in children’s literature and social justice issues.
+She can be found online at www.emkokie.com and tweets as @EMKokie.
+Emily lives in Wisconsin with her wife and pet Wookie.

 Longer Bio for E.M.
 Kokie